apecloud/kubeblocks-labs/iximiuz/kubeblocks-401-df4bd8a5/index.md

 EOF
 ```

+Next, we apply an AlertmanagerConfig custom resource to customize how alerts are routed and handled.
+While Prometheus generates alerts based on your rules, Alertmanager is responsible for grouping, silencing, and routing those alerts.

-Next, we apply a minimal Alertmanager configuration to handle alerts.
-In this example, alerts are routed to a "null" receiver for demonstration purposes.
+In our example, we configure Alertmanager to route alerts to a "null" receiver, which effectively discards the alerts for demonstration purposes.

 ```bash
 kubectl apply -f - <<EOF